OmarMiniesy/Notes/Web Applications/WebSockets.md

 ```

 > The headers used:
-1. `Connection` and `Upgrade` indicate this is a websocket handshake.
+1. `Connection` and `Upgrade` indicate this is a WebSocket handshake.
-2. `Sec-WebSocket-Version` specifices the protocol version.
+2. `Sec-WebSocket-Version` specifies the protocol version.
 3. `Sec-WebSocket-Key` contains a Base64 encoded random value that is randomly generated in each request.
 4. `Sec-WebSocket-Accept` is a hash of the value submitted in the `Sec-WebSocket-Key`, concatenate with a string defined in the protocol specification.
 Done to prevent misleading responses from any misconfiguration.